fireatwillrva/Bamazon/README.md

 ### Customer Interface Setup

 In order to get your Bamazon customer online, you'll need to connect to a port in [MAMP](https://www.mamp.info/en/).
 Click on the **Start Servers** button then click the **Open WebStart page** button.
 Your port information will be listed on the left side under *My SQL*.
-Take that information and replace the connection parameters on line 7 (as shown below) with your port info.
+Take that information and replace the connection parameters on line 7 of bamazonCustomer.js (as shown below) with your port info.

 ``` Javascript
 	host: 'localhost',